4ktHassan/WHSTechNotes/journal.md

 i had a good break i am not happy to be here at school today on bro
 # January 13, 2025
 The trajectory of AI in the tech industry suggests a future where human intelligence and AI collaborate, leading to a transformation in the nature of work.
+ # January 22, 2025
+ Banning TikTok would be a dangerous decision putting the security of millions and the open, global Internet at risk.